davidsmithitsandbox/RealClear/readme.md

 ## Purpose

-This repo is a demonstration of a a single page applicationthat makes asynchronous http requests to Laravel from the front-end.
+This repo is a demonstration of a a single page application that makes asynchronous http requests to Laravel from the front-end.

 This is a barebones project that satisfies the assigned requirements.